oltkkol/mal-proteins/README.md

 |`SsAvgLen`| average length of the secondary structures in AA |
 |`SsLenSum`| sum of secondary structure lengths in AA |
 |`DomainCount`| number of domains |

+## Publication and used data
+The whole dataset produced from steps 2-iii, 2-vi, 2-vii are available in folder `dataset`.

 ## Language
 Extension of an older project in VB.NET, use Visual Studio.NET for compilation.